 Persistent vomiting in infants who have not been growing or developing as expected

 Children with warning signs should be immediately evaluated by a doctor, as should all newborns; children whose vomit is bloody, resembles coffee grounds, or is bright green; and children with a recent (within a week) head injury.
-Not every tummy ache counts as abdominal pain (the warning sign).
-However, if children appear uncomfortable even when not vomiting and their discomfort lasts more than a few hours, they should probably be evaluated by a doctor.
+If children appear uncomfortable even when not vomiting and their discomfort lasts more than a few hours, they should probably be evaluated by a doctor.

 For other children, signs of dehydration, particularly decreased urination, and the amount they are drinking help determine how quickly they need to be seen.
 The urgency varies somewhat by age because infants and young children can become dehydrated more quickly than older children.
 Generally, infants and young children who have not urinated for more than 8 hours or who have been unwilling to drink for more than 8 hours should be seen by a doctor.